Hidesaburō Ueno: Yaeko Sakano

-Yaeko Sakano (坂野 八重子, Sakano Yaeko), (1885 - April 30, 1961), (Note: Yaeko's original maiden name is unknown.
-While she often went by Yeako Ueno, she could not legally take that name nor inherit Ueno's property because they were not married.
+Yaeko Sakano (坂野 八重子, Sakano Yaeko), (Note: Yaeko's maiden name is unknown.
+While she often went by Yaeko Ueno, she could not legally take that name nor inherit Ueno's property because they were not married.
 However, she was often referred to as his wife and by the surname Ueno.
 They had no children.
 Ueno adopted a girl named Tsuruko, birth surname unknown.
 Tsuruko married a man named Yasushi Sakano.
 Yaeko legally adopted Sakano and then legally took the surname Sakano.
 Therefore, she was also known by the last name Sakano.
 Ueno's family had wanted him to marry another woman but during the wedding he snuck out the back door.) more often referred as Yaeko Ueno, was an unmarried partner to Hidesaburō Ueno for about 10 years until his death in 1925.
 Hachikō was reported to have shown great happiness and affection toward her whenever she came to visit him.
-Yaeko died on April 30, 1961 at 75-76 years old, and despite her request to her family members to be buried with her late partner, she was buried at a temple in Taitō, further away from Ueno's grave.
-Her record was later found by Sho Shiozawa, the professor of the University of Tokyo in 2013, who was also the president of the Japanese Society of Irrigation, Drainage and Rural Engineering, which manages Ueno's grave at Aoyama Cemetery.
+Yaeko died on April 30, 1961 at 75–76 years old, and despite her request to her family members to be buried with her late partner, she was buried at a temple in Taitō, further away from Ueno's grave.
+Her request was later found by Sho Shiozawa, the professor of the University of Tokyo in 2013, who was also the president of the Japanese Society of Irrigation, Drainage and Rural Engineering, which manages Ueno's grave at Aoyama Cemetery.